7425 Hubbard Avenue, Middleton, WI 53562

 CHRISTENSEN FAMILY ART GALLERY

-Christensen Family Art Gallery offers 120 linear feet of exhibit space in the Middleton Public Library.
+The Christensen Family Art Gallery offers 120 linear feet of exhibit space in the Middleton Public Library.
 It is the Library’s goal to present a diverse Middleton community with artwork and exhibitions that reflect a wide range of views, expressions, interests, and mediums.
-Preference is given to local artists.
+The annual Call for Art opens in late summer.

 CURRENLY ON EXHIBIT